Redundancy: Get It Right!

 - Appeal letters (if appropriate).

-The letters sent to employees at each stage will need to contain specific information appropriate to that point in the process and the needs of the organisation.
-Advice from HR managers/consultants should be sought when formulating these letters.
+The letters sent to employees at each stage will need to contain specific information appropriate to that point in the process and the needs of the firm.
+Advice from TimelessTime consultants should be sought when formulating these letters.

 Managing the Aftermath

 The fallout from redundancy programmes does not end when the last person has been dismissed.
-The organisation has to continue functioning.
+The firm has to continue functioning.
 Those left must pick up the pieces and get on with the day to day work.
 Very often those left have to take on increased workload; they may be confused, scared about what will happen in the future, angry or demotivated.
-It is management’s responsibility in the organisation to bring some semblance of order to the chaos which occurs immediately after a redundancy programme.
+It is the managers' responsibility to bring some semblance of order to the chaos which occurs immediately after a redundancy programme.

 This is a time for good communications within the firm.
 A clear message should be sent regarding the future business strategy and the fundamental role that people have in rebuilding the firm thus helping secure prosperity for all.

-This is a most fragile time when management may need assistance in securing a beneficial culture and people ecosystem to avoid following with a second redundancy programme shortly after the first.
+This is a most fragile time when managers may need assistance in securing a beneficial culture and people ecosystem to avoid following with a second redundancy programme shortly after the first.